-05 Jan Top 5 Exercise Classes Round-up
+Top 5 Exercise Classes Round-Up

-If you’re not used to working out but would like to try an exercise class, yoga is a great place to start as it has a low risk of injury.
+If you’re not used to working out but would like to try an exercise class, yoga is a great place to start.
 Combining meditation, relaxation, and exercise, the purpose of yoga is to unite the mind and body and to heal and balance the body.
 It has a fairly low risk of injury, and it helps increase your strength, flexibility, muscle tone, and posture.

-If you’re in Toronto, head over to Body Mason in Rosedale and you won’t be disappointed.
-They are a Pilates-only studio with all the equipment you’ll ever need.
-Not only do they offer different levels of classes and one-on-one lessons, they also offer Pilates retreats overseas!
+Torontonians, head over to Body Mason in Rosedale and you won’t be disappointed.
+They are a Pilates-only studio with all the equipment you’ll need.
+Not only do they have many different classes and one-on-one lessons, they also offer Pilates retreats overseas!